-To succeed as an Amazon FBA seller, a system is required for handling and managing customer complaints and returns.
+To succeed as an Amazon FBA seller, you need a system ifor handling and managing customer complaints and returns.
 Each return has to be categorized and prioritized depending on the value of the item, the circumstances in which the item was bought, and the urgency on the part of the buyer with regard to the use of the item bought.

 Handling returns is something that needs to be done with regularity and careful adherence to a systematic process.
 Analyze why the items were returned and what you can do to improve your offerings.
-Then follow through by acting on your ideas and solutions.
 Only by diligently monitoring returns can offer your customers better and better products, differentiating your brand from the rest of the competition in the process.

 The fact is Amazon owes 99 percent of sellers money.

 The policies Amazon has in place for getting your money back in those situations are vague.
-They make you jump through hoops and loops, but even doing all that is no guarantee you’ll get your money back.
+They make you jump through hoops, but even doing all that is no guarantee you’ll get your money back.

 You need someone with years of experience handling your reimbursement claims for you.